You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 Important Steps To Take After a Car Accident

-Car accidents can be extremely stressful.
+Car accidents can be highly stressful.
 While this sounds somewhat obvious, it’s hard to truly capture all the emotions and feelings you might experience after an accident involving significant injury or property damage.
-Your adrenaline could be through the roof and contributing to a sense of confusion, anger or shock.
+Your adrenaline could be through the roof and contributing to a sense of confusion, anger, or shock.

 As difficult as it may be, you must try to maintain a clear head and a sense of calm when you’re involved in a car accident.
-Keeping cool can help you document important details that may prove useful if you have to file an accident claim or a lawsuit.
+Keeping cool can help you document essential details that may prove helpful if you file an accident claim or a lawsuit.
 So if you’re involved in an accident due to someone else’s negligence, follow these steps as closely as possible:

 Stop Your Vehicle, Get to Safety and Call 911

-Calling the police to report the accident is essential, even if someone else tries to convince you to not contact them.
+Calling the police to report the accident is essential, even if someone else tries to convince you not to contact them.
 A police report can be a valuable source of information for any future legal claims, and you should let them focus on investigating the facts.
 Often, there are other factors or variables involved that you may not be immediately aware of.
 Give the police your understanding of the basic facts without admitting fault or blaming the other driver.
-Make sure you request a copy of the report as well as the reporting officer’s name and phone number.
+Make sure you request a copy of the report and the reporting officer’s name and phone number.

 Get Medical Attention

 When talking to your doctor, describe any problems or injuries you are experiencing with as much detail as possible.
 Their official medical documentation can be critical to future legal claims.
-Also, make sure you save any receipts for medical expenses as well as any diagnostic imagery like X-rays.
-An experienced car accident attorney may be able to help you recover these expenses down the road
+Also, make sure you save any receipts for medical expenses and any diagnostic imagery like X-rays.
+An experienced car accident attorney may be able to help you recover these expenses down the road.